 The General Annual Grant (GAG) must be used for the normal running costs of the School.
-Under the funding agreement with the Secretary of State, the School is not subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.
-At the year end the carry forward of GAG funding was £804,000.
+Under the funding agreement with the Secretary of State, the School is not subject to a limit on the amount of GAG that it could carry forward at 31 August 2023.
+At the year end the carry forward of GAG funding was £876,000.

 Other DfE/ESFA Group Grants, and Local Authority Grants include monies received outside of GAG funding and these Grants are all related to the furtherance of education within the School.
-All of this funding was spent during the year.
+As at the year end £7,000 of funding was unspent.

 Other restricted funds include monies from trips and non-public funds and donations, whose purpose is restricted.
-As at the year end £2,000 was unspent.
+At the year end a donation from the Clitheroe Royal Grammar School Foundation of £25,000 was unspent along with unspent sports hall donations amounting to £12,000.

-The pension reserve represents the value of the school's share of the deficit in the Local Government Pension Scheme.
-The value of the deficit had reduced to £539,000 at the 31 August 2022.
+The pension reserve represents the value of the school's share of the surplus/(deficit) in the Local Government Pension Scheme.
+The value of the surplus at the 31 August 2023 was £185,000.